-When not busy treating the very poorest of London’s paupers, Dr. Dennis Orloff (Klaus Kinski) likes to slash a prostitute or two.
+When not busy treating the most destitute of London’s paupers, Dr. Dennis Orloff (Klaus Kinski) likes to slash a prostitute or two.
 He’s Jack the Ripper, you see.
 After the good doctor is done with them, his trusty lobotomized handmaid dumps the bloodied remains into the Thames.
-Scotland Yard’s inspector Selby is on the case, aided by a blind beggar and his dancer ex-girlfriend (Josephine Chaplin – Downtown Heat) .
+Scotland Yard’s Inspector Selby is on the case, aided by a blind beggar and his dancer ex-girlfriend (Josephine Chaplin – Downtown Heat) .

 Often underused in Jess Franco films, Klaus Kinski is allowed sufficient screen time in Jack the Ripper this time around and does a good job portraying the mysterious Whitechapel maniac as a frigid, Victorian-era repressed gent with mommy issues.

-With impressive production values, including period costumes and props, Jack the Ripper remains a trash film with nothing much to say – but a stylish and entertaining one.
-Peter Baumgartner’s quality cinematography can be unsubtle, with exterior nighttime scenes lit so throughly that they seem unnaturally bright at times (this is more noticeable in the Bluray release).
-Some less-disciplined shots here and there suggest that Franco did get to handle some of the camerawork himself.
+Impressive production values (including lavish period costumes and props) aside, Jack the Ripper remains a trash film at heart – but a stylish and entertaining one.
+Peter Baumgartner’s quality cinematography can be unsubtle, with often overlit exterior nighttime scenes (this is especially noticeable in the Bluray release).
+Some less-disciplined shots here and there suggest that Franco did get to handle a portion of the camerawork himself.
 A beautifully crafted flashback/hallucination scene of Kinski being taunted by the ghost of his prostitute mother foreshadows the dazzling visual abstractions Jess Franco would explore some forty years on with the likes of Paula-Paula.

 An improvement on The Awful Dr. Orloff in terms of pacing and consistency, Jack the Ripper packs a good deal of blood and strangeness into its shortish running time.
 You don’t have to be a Jess Franco fanatic to appreciate what Jack the Ripper has got to offer.